Healthy Homes Assessment Raupunga

 Raupunga Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is mandatory in all Raupunga and New Zealand rental houses where it’s reasonably practicable to put in.
+• Insulation of the underfloor and ceiling is required for all Raupunga and New Zealand rental houses where it is reasonably practicable to install.

-• Property managers and landlords must keep records to demonstrate compliance with the Healthy Homes Standards that apply or will be in force to your rental home.
+• Property managers and landlords are required to keep records that prove conformance with all Healthy Homes Standard that apply or will be applied during the tenure of an apartment rental.

-• Private landlords and property managers are required to make sure that their rental properties are in compliance to the Healthy Homes Standards within 90 days of any renewal, new or a change in lease.
+• Private landlords and property managers should ensure that their rental properties are in compliance to the Healthy Homes Standard within 90 days of a newly renewed, extended or changed lease.

-• All the boarding homes (except Kainga Ora and Community Housing Providers with registered boarder household tenancies) are required to comply with Healthy Homes Standards regardless of when the tenancy began.
+• All the boarding houses (except Kainga Ora and Community Housing Providers with registered boarder house tenancies) must adhere to the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes